jbettaque/ldjam56/readme.md

 ### Reporting Issues
 -----------------

 If you encounter any issues while playing the game, please report them to us at [bettaque@gmail.com].
-We'll do our best to resolve the issue as quickly as possible.
+We'll probably do our best to resolve the issue as quickly as possible.